Armour-piercing discarding sabot: History and development

 While the sabot improved short range effectiveness, the additional drag caused the performance of the shot to fall off dramatically with increasing range.
-Between 1941–1944, Permutter and Coppock, two designers with the UK Armaments Research Department (ARD), developed a sabot that was discarded immediately after leaving the barrel, so the smaller, heavier, sub-projectile could carry on at the much higher velocity, suffering less drag due to its smaller diameter.
+Between 1941 and 1944, Permutter and Coppock, two designers with the UK Armaments Research Department (ARD), developed a sabot that was discarded immediately after leaving the barrel, so the smaller, heavier, sub-projectile could carry on at the much higher velocity, suffering less drag due to its smaller diameter.

-In mid-1944, the resulting APDS (the 'D' standing for "discarding") projectile type was introduced into service for the UK's 57mm QF 6 pounder anti-tank gun and later in September 1944 for the 76mm QF 17 pounder anti-tank gun.
+In mid-1944, the resulting APDS (the 'D' standing for "discarding") projectile type was introduced into service for the UK's 57mm QF 6-pounder anti-tank gun and later in September 1944 for the 76mm QF 17-pounder anti-tank gun.

 Construction

 Sabot construction

 The sabot of a large calibre APDS consists of a light high strength alloy full diameter pot and base unit, which is screwed together.
 The front part of the pot has three-four petals (sabots) which are covered with a centring band (often a nylon derivative).
 The rear half has a rubber obturator and driving band (again nylon) held in place by the screw-in base unit.
 The base unit, if a tracer element is attached to the sub-projectile, has a hole located at the centre.
 Before firing, the sub-projectile and sabot are locked together.

 Due to the high setback forces (g-forces), friction between the pot and sub-projectile allows spin to be transferred, thus stabilising the sub-projectile.
 Small/medium calibre APDS use a lightweight high strength alloy base pot and three or more plastic petals.
 To transfer the spin to the core in small/medium calibre weapons, the core tends to have a notch at its base.
 Under bore acceleration, which can be higher than 100,000 g, the uneven base is forced into the softer pot material, locking the sub-projectile to the pot and imparting spin.

 Not all small/medium calibre APDS rely on this technique, another method for spin coupling is by using the forward plastic petals.
 The petals are of a slightly larger diameter than the lands in the rifled bore.
 This forces the petals tightly against the core, increasing the friction between them and allowing the spin to be transferred.